MicrosoftDocs/azure-docs/articles/azure-monitor/app/opentelemetry-configuration.md

 ## Set the Cloud Role Name and the Cloud Role Instance

 You might want to update the [Cloud Role Name](app-map.md#understand-the-cloud-role-name-within-the-context-of-an-application-map) and the Cloud Role Instance from the default values to something that makes sense to your team.
-They'll appear on the Application Map as the name underneath a node.
+They appear on the Application Map as the name underneath a node.

 ### [.NET](#tab/net)